COVID-19 positives increase by two in McLean County to 79; too soon to say whether virus is peaking here

 More than 1,200 McLean County residents have been tested for COVID-19, McKnight said.

-Testing at that fairgrounds site.
-1108 Interstate Drive, has evolved over the past several days so that the nasal swab is now self-administered by people being tested rather than by medical professionals, said Cathy Coverston Anderson, McLean County Health Department assistant administrator.
+Testing at the fairgrounds site, 1106 Interstate Drive, Bloomington, has evolved over the past several days so that the nasal swab is now self-administered by people being tested rather than by medical professionals, said Cathy Coverston Anderson, McLean County Health Department assistant administrator.

 The test, monitored by a medical professional, doesn't require going as far into the nasal cavity, Coverston Anderson said.
 That makes it less invasive and requires less personal protective equipment for medical professionals, IDPH said.